sherry-li-1214/DOTSpecFlowTest/README.md

 ## Overview:

-To automate UI and API this framework uses SpecFlow which is a testing framework that supports Behaviour Driven Development (BDD).
+To automate UI , this framework uses SpecFlow which is a testing framework that supports Behaviour Driven Development (BDD).

 There are three libraries created which are:
 Web Library – used to write the API functional and helper logic